What Is 250ml In Pints

 The Conversion: 250ml to Pints

 The key to converting 250ml to pints lies in understanding the conversion factor.
-One liquid US pint is approximately equal to 473.176 milliliters.
-Therefore, to convert 250ml to pints, we use the following formula:
+Think about it: one liquid US pint is approximately equal to 473.
+176 milliliters.

 Number of pints = Number of milliliters / Conversion factor (ml/pt)